pablobm/pygame-tutorial/00100-simplest-pygame-program/text.md

 # The simplest possible Pygame program

 First we need to "import" the Pygame "library" into our program.
-A "library" is a bunch of code that we can use in our programs.
+A "library" is a bunch of code that somebody else wrote and we can use in our programs.
 By "importing", we mean reading a library from the hard disk and loading it in memory so that our program can use it.
 In Python, this is done with `import`, like this:

 ```python
 import pygame